Did God Create Satan ?

 It says in Isaiah 45, verses 6 & 7; “That they may know, from the rising to the setting of the sun, that there is NO one besides Me.
 I am the Lord, and there is no other.
 The One forming light, and creating darkness.
 Causing peace, and creating calamity.
 I am the Lord, who does it all!”

 But exactly HOW the Lord does it all, He doesn’t always reveal.
 Here’s something that I know for sure though.
-Both, the creation of God, and the word of God, are the most interesting, and the most awesome, and the most amazing things, that we could ever imagine.
+Both, the creation of God, and the word of God, are the most interesting, and the most awesome, and the most amazing things, that we could ever imagine, and they have the power to save souls!
 It’s no wonder, that we worship God.